tokio-rs/website/content/docs/going-deeper/tasks.md

 you're curious about more than the [high level overview]({{< relref "futures-model.md#wakeup-cause" >}}).

+This material is mostly relevant for those wishing to build their own executors (e.g., custom thread pools), but understanding it can be helpful for internalizing the futures model more deeply.

 ## [Exploring `Future::wait`](#exploring-wait) {#exploring-wait}

 Let's start out our tour of tasks and executors with a deep dive into the implementation of the [`wait`] method on the [`Future`] trait.
 To recap, this method will block the current thread until the future has been resolved, returning the result of the future at that time.
-Note that this method also requires the computation associated with the future will be completed on another thread or inline.
+That can happen either through work done on the thread running [`wait`], or elsewhere.

 [`wait`]: https://docs.rs/futures/0.1/futures/future/trait.Future.html#method.wait
 [`Future`]: https://docs.rs/futures/0.1/futures/future/trait.Future.html

-First up let's take a look at the method itself:
+Let's take a look at the method itself:

 ```rust,ignore
 fn wait(self) -> Result<Self::Item, Self::Error>